 Houses of varying styles and periods may co-exist harmoniously by virtue of their similar massing and orientation.

-ensure these orderly progressions.
+The infill example shown ignores the setback and entrance orientation of its neighbors ensure these orderly progressions.
 Preservation of these progressions is essential to the preservation of the historic residential character of structures and neighborhoods.